 A couple of years later, I developed reactive Rheumatoid Arthritis after catching a cold.

 Right before my 30th birthday, I broke up with my boyfriend.
-The day that I turned 30, I spent the entire day alone in bed in my apartment miserable with a virus.
+The day that I turned 30, I spent the entire day alone in bed miserable with a virus.
 It was the worst birthday I’ve had.

 By the time I recovered, my knees had started to swell and it become painful to walk.
 I got scared.
 This wasn’t like any flu or cold I’d experienced.
 Maybe it wasn’t related at all.